furkanmtorun/AsyncTaskScheduling/README.md

 <br>

+> If you wonder the comparison of several `brokers`, please visit this https://docs.celeryproject.org/en/stable/getting-started/brokers/index.html page by Celery offical docs.

 > For use of Flask-RESTPlus extension (using Swagger UI), you might visit my previous repo and post: https://github.com/furkanmtorun/Flask-RESTPlusAPI.

 > **Reminder:** Do not forget to change `MONGO_CLIENT_URL` for your setup.
 For MongoDB, you might give a try to use [MongoDB Atlas](https://cloud.mongodb.com/).